 [This is one post in a series about my music mixes.
 The series list has links to all posts in the series and also definitions of many of the terms I use.
 You may wish to read the introduction for more background.

 My middle child was never much into music.
-I toyed with one idea for a mix for him for quite a while, though it too remains unfinished.
-Then along came LittleBigPlanet, and consequently the Paradoxically Sized World mixes, and those became his music of choice.
+I toyed with one idea for a mix for him for quite a while, though it too remains unfinished.2 Then along came LittleBigPlanet, and consequently the Paradoxically Sized World mix, and that became his music of choice.

 When my youngest was about to be born, I started on her first mix while she was still in the womb.
 I wanted to put together a succession of my favorite songs to soothe oneself to sleep to.
 Such a mix could serve a dual purpose: it would help her sleep and have wonderful dreams, and at the same time it would instill in her excellent taste in music.
 This has worked, as she’s the child who most appreciates my tunes, and will happily dance to most anything I choose to throw at her.